Mojjan4/portfolio-website/README.md

 ## ✉️ Contact Form (EmailJS)

-The contact form is implemented using **EmailJS**.
-For now, API keys are hardcoded directly into the `ContactFormModal.jsx` file.
-This is **temporary** and should be replaced later using environment variables.

-### ✅ What Works

-- Email is successfully sent via `emailjs.sendForm(...)`.
+The contact form is powered by EmailJS, allowing visitors to contact me without the need for a backend.

+- **EmailJS Integration**: Sends emails via the emailjs.sendForm(...) method.
-- The modal closes and shows an alert upon success.
+- **Modal Behavior**: Upon submission, the modal closes and displays an alert confirming the message has been sent.
-- Simple validation checks for required fields.
+- **Validation**: Basic validation ensures required fields are filled before submission.

-### ⚠️ To-Do (Later)

-- Move EmailJS credentials (`service ID`, `template ID`, `public key`) to `.env.local` file
-- Resolve Vite config and root structure to ensure environment variables load properly

----

-## 🧩 Known Issues

-- `vite.config.js` is not currently located at the root — moving it breaks Tailwind setup
-- Two `package.json` files may cause confusion — plan to unify or simplify later
-- `.env.local` setup will be fixed when moving to production

----

 ## 📌 Notes

-- Tailwind is set up and working within the `portfolio-website` folder
+- **Tailwind CSS**: Set up and working within the portfolio-website folder for styling.
-- All new components and changes should go under this folder
+- **New Components**: All new components and changes should go under the portfolio-website folder.
-- Use `npm run dev` inside `portfolio-website` for local development
+- **Development**: Run npm run dev inside the portfolio-website folder for local development.
 ---

 ## 📦 CI/CD Flow

+The project has a fully automated CI/CD pipeline to build and deploy to GitHub Pages.

 [![CI/CD Pipeline](https://github.com/Mojjan4/portfolio-website/actions/workflows/ci-cd.yml/badge.svg)](https://github.com/Mojjan4/portfolio-website/actions/workflows/ci-cd.yml)